Code-Institute-Submissions/MS1-Catsitting/README.md

       This section will feature the profile, a photo and the relevant qualification of the business owner to provide users with information about the business' credentials.

-            - As a returning visitor, I want to read more about the company so that I can assess its credentials, professionalism and cat friendliness.
+            - As a returning visitor, I want to read more about the company so that I can assess its credentials and professionalism.
             - As a business owner, I want to feature my profile so that I can raise my company's brand awareness and credentials.